IgniteUI/indigo-design-docfx/en/components/step-line-chart.md

 ## Series Amount

-This override provides flexibility to select between one, two and **three** series that will be rendered.
-They can also be changed for the Line Area Chart type.
+The Step Line Chart comes with a selection of one, two, and **three** series that will be rendered in the Chart Area.
+This is also valid for the Area type.

 <img class="responsive-img" src="../images/step_line_chart_one_series.png" srcset="../images/step_line_chart_one_series@2x.png 2x" />
 <img class="responsive-img" src="../images/step_line_chart_two_series.png" srcset="../images/step_line_chart_two_series@2x.png 2x" />